square/reader-sdk-flutter-plugin/docs/get-started.md

 flutter create square_reader_sdk
 ```

+See the **Create the app** step of the [Test Drive] section in Flutters getting
-See [Developing plugin packages] guide for more detailed instructions.
+started guide for more detailed instructions.

 ## Step 2: Configure the Flutter plugin for Reader SDK